Xiaomi Mi Pro 2 Review

 If something goes wrong with your scooter, you should have no problem finding spare parts – a quick search on Amazon for Xiaomi Pro 2 spare parts will likely yield you the parts you need.
 Also, since the scooter is one of the most popular electric scooters ever, there is a good chance that most repair shops will be familiar with it and be able to fix it easily if you need that.

 It is one of the best apps for electric scooters, as it doesn’t have the same poor ratings and reviews as most scooter apps have.

 The app has a ton of features, including:

 - cruise control

-You can’t ride the scooter without connecting it to the app.
+I couldn’t ride the scooter without connecting it to the app.
 If you (or someone else) try to push the scooter while it’s locked through the app, the scooter will make a loud beeping noise.
-That makes theft less profitable for the potential thief, but doesn’t necessarily prevent it, so you should still consider a good scooter lock if you plan on leaving your scooter out.
+This makes theft less profitable for the potential thief, but doesn’t necessarily prevent it, so you should still consider a good scooter lock if you plan on leaving your scooter out.

 In addition to the Mi Home app, I recommend checking out the EScooter Helper App by EScooterNerds, which serves as a complementary app and provides additional features like cleaning and maintenance and troubleshooting guides and checklists, calculators, tools, resources, hacks, etc. The app is also available for iPhone and Android.